 (3) This section is in addition to, and does not limit, the application of the Associations Incorporation Act 1987 to a Council that is an incorporated association.

-140. Regulations
+140. Regulations about Councils

 Without limiting section 127(5), 129(2)(b) or 130, regulations may be made in respect of the functions, powers and duties of Councils and in particular —